MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-shares.md

 ### Migrate a container between volumes
 *This option applies only to Azure Stack integrated systems.*

-Due to tenant usage patterns, some tenant shares use more space than others.
+Because of tenant usage patterns, some tenant shares use more space than others.
 The result can be a share that runs low on space before other shares that are relatively unused.

-You can try to free up space on an overused share by manually migrating some blob containers to a different share.
+You can free up space on an overused share by manually migrating some blob containers to a different share.
 You can migrate several smaller containers to a single share that has capacity to hold them all.
-You can use migration to move *free* containers.
+Use migration to move *free* containers.
 Free containers are containers that don't contain a disk for a VM.

 Migration consolidates all of a container's blobs on the new share.